 2022 – Crystal Bridges Awards Fourth Prestigious 2022 Don Tyson Prize to Creative Pioneer Deborah Willis, Ph.D.

 2018 – Crystal Bridges Announces Vanessa German as the Don Tyson Prize Recipient

 2016 – Crystal Bridges Announces Archives of American Art as First Recipient of the Don Tyson Prize

-“My father, for whom the prize is named, was a believer in education, American history, and the American spirit,” said John Tyson, Chairman of Tyson Foods.
-“This type of accolade for the work being done to further American art would have been very meaningful to him.”
+“My father, for whom the prize is named, was a believer in education, American history, and the American spirit,” said John Tyson, chairman of Tyson Foods.
+“This type of accolade for the work being done to advance American art would have been very meaningful to him.”

 Past winners include the Archives of American Art (2016), artist Vanessa German (2018), and community organization Project Row Houses (2020).
 Winning organizations/individuals are those who can demonstrate one or more of the following: